145

 2. Coalescence happens when two bubbles come into contact and join.

-The increased viscosity from the stabilizers protects against these processes too, by thickening the films around the air bubbles which keeps neighboring bubbles away from each other.
+The increased viscosity from the stabilizers protects against these processes too, by thickening the films around the air bubbles, which keeps neighboring bubbles away from each other.

 How do stabilizers slow down melting?

 Ice cream that melts too quickly is no fun to eat!
-Stabilizers can help here too, by both slowing the rate at which ice cream melts and maintaining it's shape better as it does melt.
+Stabilizers can help here too, by both slowing the rate at which ice cream melts and maintaining its shape better, as it does melt.

 Meltdown in ice cream